 A Brand New Business?

-1) Re-do the search in a couple of weeks.
+1) Re-do the search in a couple of weeks, and only pay the VAT element of the invoice once it’s showing up.

 How can Accountants help?